Plastic Shims and Packers - Playing an Important Role in the Building Industry

 Horseshoe shaped plastic packers are great for lightweight leveling and adjusting.
 They are made of high quality polypropylene which means great compression strength and flexibility.
-Colour coded gauges across the entire range helps you easily identify the required size - no wasted time measuring.
+Colour coded gauges across the entire range helps you easily identify the required size - hassle-free selection.

-Plastic shims are ideal for heavy duty precast tilt-up concrete panel installers.
+These plastic shims are ideal for heavy loads like precast tilt-up concrete panels.
 Our plastic shims are Australian made with a 20-ton weight rating and tested in accordance with ASTM 695 and comply with AS 3850.
-Colour coded gauges across the entire range helps you easily identify the required size - no wasted time measuring.
+Colour coded gauges across the entire range helps you easily identify the required size - no fuss shims with a distinct skid surface.

 When considering selection you will need to look at; materials, size, shape, and compression strength.
 Here we list the important criteria to consider prior to making a final decision.

 Traditionally, shims have been made of timber or metal because these materials are easily shaped and often found as scrap on jobsites.
 Timber is often used in timber framed construction and cabinet works, but it is subject to crushing and rot.
 Steel is the material of choice in many steel projects but can lead to rust if not handled correctly.

 Purpose-made plastic shims have made a place for themselves in the fast-paced construction sector.
 Requiring little or no shaping, and available in consistent thicknesses and material properties, plastic shims save time and money.
 As plastic can sometimes be stronger than timber, more dimensionally stable than steel, and resistant to moisture and microbes, it it often the material of choice.